-Pregame Announcement Form Page No. 2 7.1.7 = 1.1.2

 And the head coach of (visitors)

 And now let's meet the home team, the of

-with a record of & from m
+with a record of & from ·

-First, your roster players (read in numerical order):
+First, your roster players (read in numerical ord ler):

 [See institution's game program.]

-And now your starting lineup (use official starting lineup):
+And now your starting lineup (use official starting ng lineup):

-[Read in order by position-use number and name.]
+[Read in order by position-use number and nat me.]

 Assistant coaches for (home)

 And the head coach of (home)

 Umpires for today's contest:

-At 1st base:

-At 3rd base:
+At 1st base: At 3rd base:

-Pregame Announcement Form Page No. 3 And behind home plate: The belief home place.
+Pregame Announcement Form Page No. 3

+And behind home plate:

 And now to honor America, please rise for our national anthem.
 (Only first game of day.)
-That now to honor ranerous, preuse rise for our numerical unitional (only joint game of aug.)

 And now game of the NCAA Division II Softball Championship.

-That now game of the IVELTI DIVISION is Softour Championship.
-IF NOT ALREADY DONE, READ CROWD CONTROL STATEMENT AT THIS TIME. ii 1101 ALKLADI DOML, KLAD CKO WD COM IKOL STATEMENT AT THIS TIME.
+IF NOT ALREADY DONE, READ CROWD CONTROL STATEMENT AT THIS TIME.